TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/index.md

 ---
-title: Prime Number in Every Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2018-11-01
+featured-image: prime-number-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: prime-number-in-every-language.jpg
+layout: default
-tags: [prime-number]
+tags:
-authors:
-  - the_renegade_coder
+- prime-number
+title: Prime Number
 ---

 Welcome to the Prime Number page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.